Yoga Poses For Older Men:

+IV.
 Warrior Pose (Virabhadrasana II)

 Essential in any yoga routine for older men is the warrior pose II or Virabhadrasana II.
 This pose can help benefit the shoulders, hips, back, quadriceps and chest, promoting strength in both the upper and lower areas of the body.

 One of the most crucial benefits of utilizing this pose is the hip area, as this is a common source of injury in both daily life and workout routines.

 Virabhadrasana II is a beginner asana, done in the standing position, also helping to promote balance.